Winter wedding photography and how to get the most out of it

 It is also a wonderful time of the year for photography.
 Winter weddings can feature some of the most beautiful sunsets you’ll see all year.
 The golden hour light in the winter can be spectacular.
 There’s also something romantic about wrapping up for a frosty stomp around a park, or a visit to an area with lots of twinkly lights.

 As a wedding photographer though, winter weddings can be some of the trickiest to photograph.
-Your photographer needs to be able to master their flash and have access to high end photography equipment that copes well with low light situations.
+Your photographer needs to be able to master their flash and have access to professional-grade photography equipment that copes well with low light situations.

-The latter is especially important as flash is often not allowed at all during wedding ceremonies (especially at church weddings).

-They’ll also need to be able to light your portraits and group shots if you’re planning a late winter wedding ceremony.
+The latter is especially important as flash is often not allowed at all during wedding ceremonies.
+Photographers also might need to light your portraits and group shots if you’re planning a late winter wedding ceremony.